 The first step in choosing a camera for infrared photography is deciding what type of camera works best for you.
 There are three major varieties of digital cameras: point-and-shoot, DSLRs, and mirrorless.

 Below, we will go over the pros and cons of each type of camera.

 Point-and-shoot cameras are a great starting point for infrared photography.
 They are small, easy to use, and inexpensive.
-Their small, lightweight form factor makes them perfect for travel, and they can easily be stored in your pocket or camera bag alongside a larger camera.
+Their small, lightweight form makes them perfect for travel, and they can easily be stored in your pocket or in a camera bag alongside a larger camera.

-They’re mighty capable for beginners, but the image quality may not be sufficient for more serious shooters or quality prints.
+They’re mighty capable for beginners, but the image quality may be insufficient for more serious photographers or quality prints.

 Infrared converted point-and-shoot cameras have accurate autofocus through the entire zoom range of the lens.
 Since the camera uses just one sensor for imaging and metering, IR light meters as accurately as visible light does on an unconverted camera.
 Like a mirrorless camera, you can also preview how the scene will look in infrared via the system’s live view and viewfinder.
 Unlike a DSLR, point-and-shoot cameras can compose, focus, and meter via the viewfinder even after adding an opaque infrared filter in front of the lens.

 One of the most significant downsides to using point-and-shoot cameras is their small sensor size and even smaller pixels.
 These small pixels have higher noise levels and smaller maximum true resolution.
 Infrared photography can have increased noise, which will be much more noticeable with a point-and-shoot camera.

 Due to the smaller sensors and lower resolution than DSLR and mirrorless cameras, it is not recommended to print large images from photos taken on point-and-shoot cameras.
 If you’re looking to print images and need a camera with better image quality, we recommend going with a DSLR or mirrorless camera, especially if you want to take professional IR images.